bitshares/bitshares_andriod_wallet/README.md

-Please check the repository for new mobile app: https://github.com/bitshares/bitshares-mobile-app
+Please check the repository of new mobile app: https://github.com/bitshares/bitshares-mobile-app

 **ATTENTION:**: